dotnet/docs-maui/docs/get-started/first-app.md

 :::zone-end

 :::zone pivot="devices-ios"

+Developing .NET MAUI apps for iOS on Windows requires a Mac build host.
+If you don't specifically need to target iOS and don't have a Mac, consider getting started with Android or Windows instead.

 In this tutorial, you'll create your first .NET MAUI app in Visual Studio 17.3, and run it on an iOS simulator: